jasongoodwin/authentikat-jwt/README.md

 authentikat-jwt
 ===============

-Authentikat JWT is a JSON Web Token Draft Implementation for Scala.
+Authentikat-jwt is a JSON Web Token draft implementation for Scala.
-At the time of writing, it is incomplete.
+It is in a usable state but should be considered experimental with no stability in the API.
-I suspect it will be in usable state end of April, 2013.
+I suspect it will be in stable state (eg 1.0.0) end of April, 2014.
 It will be part of a larger security solution (planned name is Authentikat) that can be used as an authentication server in a distributed application environment.

 Motivations
 -----------